10 Inspirational Books on Creativity To Ignite Your Inner Spark

-Like all children, I was a creative child.
+Like most children, I was a creative child.

 I amused myself by playing pretend with friends or alone.